As a G Suite admin, you have multiple important responsibilities. But they all boil down to one thing: keeping your company’s data secure.

 - Changing the access password immediately

-- Neutralizing or mitigating the attack / risk.
+- Neutralizing the attack or mitigating cyber risks

-6. Instills Proper Process for Employees Leaving the Company
+6. Instill Proper Process for Employees Joining/Leaving the Company

 Major security threats can originate from insiders – especially employees joining or leaving the company.
 The more new employees gain access to the corporate network, the more potentially vulnerable endpoints appear.
 An admin has to prevent and avoid a security breach both from within and from outgoing entities.

 The solution you need is the implementation of an insider security policy.
 The policy will ensure that the system activities of your employees can be monitored at all times.
 Moreover, it will raise the cybersecurity awareness of the staff.
 More security awareness = fewer potential threats.